neoforged/.github/primers/1.21.2/index.md

         - `ingredient`, `result`, `group` is now private
         - `input`, `result` - The slots of the recipe.
 - `net.minecraft.world.item.crafting.display`
+    - `DisplayContentsFactory` - A factory for accepting contents of a recipe.
+Its subtypes accepts the stacks of the recipe and the remainder.
     - `RecipeDisplay` - A display handler to show the contents of a recipe.
     - `RecipeDisplayEntry` - A record that links the recipe display to its identifier, category, and crafting requirements.
     - `RecipeDisplayId` - An identifier for the recipe display.
     - `SlotDisplay` - A display handler to show the contents of a slot within a recipe.
+    - `SlotDisplayContext` - Context keys used by slot displays.
 - `net.minecraft.world.level.Level#getRecipeManager` -> `recipeAccess`, returns `RecipeAccess` on level but `RecipeManager` on `ServerLevel`
 - `net.minecraft.world.level.block.CrafterBlock#getPotentialResults` now takes in a `ServerLevel` instead of a `Level`
 - `net.minecraft.world.level.block.entity.CampfireBlockEntity`